Close an AWS account - AWS Account Management

 • You can't use the same email address that was registered to your AWS account at the time of its closure as the primary email of another AWS account.
 If you want to use the same email address for a different AWS account, we recommend updating it before closure.
 See Update the AWS account name, email address, or password for the root user for instructions on updating your email address.

 • If you've enabled multi-factor authentication (MFA) on your AWS account root user, or configured an MFA device on an IAM user, MFA isn't removed automatically when you close the account.
-If you choose to leave MFA turned on during the 90 days post-closure period, keep the virtual hardware MFA device active until the post-closure period has expired in case you need to access the account during that time.
-Alternatively, you have the option to turn off the MFA device before closing the account.
+If you choose to leave MFA turned on during the 90 days post-closure period, keep the MFA device active until the post-closure period has expired in case you need to access the account during that time.
+Note, the hardware TOTP token devices cannot be associated with another user after the permanent closure of your account.
+If you would like to use the hardware TOTP token with another user later, you have the option to deactivate the hardware MFA device before closing the account.
 MFA devices for IAM users must be deleted by the account administrator.

 Additional considerations for member accounts